syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/styles.md

 ## Default style

 The default style for span and paragraph properties is normal.
-It internally inherits the default style of the document loaded or document editor component.
+It internally inherits the default style of the document loaded or Document Editor component.

 ## Style hierarchy